jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (a) a reporting entity within the meaning of paragraph (a) of the definition of that term in section 5 of the Financial Reporting Act 2013; or
     (b) a subsidiary (within the meaning of section 5 of the Financial Reporting Act 2013) of a reporting entity referred to in paragraph (a)
   - **Environmental Protection Authority** or means the Environmental Protection Authority established by section 7 of the Environmental Protection Authority Act 2011
+  - **erosion-prone land** means land that is spatially identified as a high or severe erosion risk layer in a regional plan or district plan
+  - **ETS application** means an application—
+    (a) under section 57 to be registered as a participant in respect of an activity of standard forestry or permanent forestry; or
+    (b) under section 182C(3) to add any carbon accounting area or areas to the post-1989 forest land in respect of which the applicant is recorded as a participant
   - **ETS participant provisions** means Parts 4 to 5D of this Act
   - **exempt land** —
     (a) means pre-1990 forest land that has been declared to be exempt land— (i) under section 180B or 180D; or
       (ii) under section 180E, as long as the EPA has not declared otherwise (because a requirement or condition has been breached); but
     (b) does not include any forest land that met the definition in paragraph (a), but has been deforested, and in respect of which the number of units that would have been required to be surrendered in relation to an activity listed in Part 1 of Schedule 3, had the land not been exempt land, have been surrendered under section 182A(2)
+  - **exempt Māori land** means any of the following:
+    (a) Māori customary land:
+    (b) Māori freehold land:
+    (c) General land owned by Māori that—
+      (i) was previously Māori freehold land, but ceased to have that status under an order of the Māori Land Court made on or after 1 July 1993 or Part 1 of the Maori Affairs Amendment Act 1967; and
+      (ii) is beneficially owned by the persons, or by the successors who are members of the preferred classes of alienees, who beneficially owned the land immediately before the land ceased to be Māori land:
+    (d) land held by a post-settlement governance entity, if the land was acquired— (i) as redress for the settlement of Treaty of Waitangi claims; or (ii) by the exercise of rights under a Treaty settlement:
+    (e) land vested in the Māori Trustee that—
+      (i) is constituted as a Māori reserve by or under the Maori Reserved Land Act 1955; and (ii) remains subject to that Act:
+    (f) land set apart as a Māori reservation under Part 17 of Te Ture Whenua Maori Act 1993:
+    (g) a reserve under the Reserves Act 1977 that, under a Treaty settlement, is managed wholly or jointly by a Treaty settlement entity:
+    (h) land that forms part of a natural feature that has been declared under an Act to be a legal entity or person (including Te Urewera land within the meaning of section 7 of the Te Urewera Act 2014):
+    (i) the maunga listed in section 10 of the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014
   - **exotic forest species** means a forest species that is not an indigenous forest species
   - **export** has a corresponding meaning to exportation in section 5(1) of the Customs and Excise Act 2018
+  - **farm boundary** , in relation to an individual farm, means— (a) the boundary of the land described in the record of title; or (b) if the farm consists of land described in more than 1 record of title, the outer boundary encompassing all of the adjacent land described in the records of title
+  - **farming purposes** means land that is in—
+    (a) arable land use; or
+    (b) horticultural land use; or
+    (c) pastoral land use; or
+    (d) any combination of the above
   - **financial year** has the same meaning as in section 2(1) of the Public Finance Act 1989
+  - **first ballot** means the first ballot conducted in a calendar year
   - **first rotation forest** has the meaning given in section 191C(3) and (4)
   - **Food Standards Code** has the same meaning as in section 4(1) of the Animal Products Act 1999
   - **forest land** —